kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 - Configure one or more databases ([included with some of our web hosting plans](/links/web/hosting)).
 - etc.

-These solutions spare you the hassle of maintaining, updating, and securing a web hosting infrastructure.<br>
+These solutions spare you the hassle of maintaining, updating, and securing a web hosting infrastructure.
 This saves you time on server administration and allows you to focus only on:

 - Developing, updating and securing a website, blog, CMS or online store.